Location: Upstate

 My name is Laura Ybarra Kane, and I am from Columbia, South Carolina.

-And so what do you do for work?
-Like what’s your official job title?
-And what do you do?
+What do you do for work?
+What’s your official job title?

-Yeah, so my job title is this year currently, because it changes every every year, I feel like I’ve got a new one.
-My official job title is I am your Manager of Education and Interpretation at your South Carolina State Museum.
-And I say your, because we are your state’s Museum, which means I am a public servant; I am a state employee.
+Yeah, so, my job title changes every year, I feel like I’ve got a new one.
+My official job title is Manager of Education and Interpretation at your South Carolina State Museum.
+And I say “your” because we are your state’s Museum, which means I am a public servant; I am a state employee.
 And, what I do is all things education and interpretation.
 Now, a lot of people think interpretation, they think Spanish language, and a lot of times when they see the last name, Ybarra, they assume that I’m Spanish language interpretation, or they think it’s ASL interpretation.
-And, that’s not necessarily what I do, even though both of them end up being part of my job.
+And that’s not necessarily what I do, even though both of them end up being part of my job.

-So, interpretation in a museum means looking at all the exhibits and all of the things that you come into contact with.
+So, interpretation in a museum means looking at all the exhibits and all the things that you come into contact with.
 The front desk, the main lobby, the videos that you come into contact with.
-Um, even the movies, the planetarium, the 40-theater, the observatory, all of our science and steam and history and social studies education classes.
-Everything you come into contact with, whether it’s physical, or just like learning or something.
+Even the movies, the planetarium, the 40-theater, the observatory, all of our science and steam and history and social studies education classes.
+Everything you come into contact with, whether it’s physical, or just learning or something.
 It’s me and my team.
-And we are in charge of, what is your interpretation?
+And we are in charge of – what is your interpretation?
 What’s your experience of that?
-And a lot of other museums, you’ll see my title as Education and Experiences, because that’s really what I’m typically in charge of is, what’s your experience like when you get here?
-And, I put on a bunch of different hats figuratively when I’m, when I’m doing these things, you know, sometimes I’m like, okay, if I’m a teacher, and I’m looking at this space, how am I going to use it?
+And a lot of other museums, you’ll see my title as Education and Experiences, because that’s really what I’m typically in charge of is, what’s your experience like when you get here.
+And I put on a bunch of different hats figuratively when I’m doing these things, you know, sometimes I’m like, okay, if I’m a teacher, and I’m looking at this space, and how am I going to use it?
 If I’m a grandma with my grandchild, how am I going to use the space?
 If I’m a mom, you know, and I’m a new mom, where’s my access to my pumping station?
-And my, where’s my stroller gonna go?
-Or if I’m a dad, you know, or just a guy, maybe I’m a Vietnam War Vet.
-What’s it like for me here, because we have an area that’s like, you know, you press a button, and you can hear like fake bombs exploding, is that going to cause a PTSD issue?
+And where’s my stroller going to go?
+Or if I’m a dad or just a guy, maybe I’m a Vietnam War Vet.
+What’s it like for me here, because we have an area where you press a button, and you can hear fake bombs exploding.
+Is that going to cause a PTSD issue?
 So, I have to put all these different hats on when I’m going through these exhibition areas and interpret that for them.
 That’s one part of my job.

 And then the other big part of my job.
-So I’ve got four.
-I kind of got four jobs in one.
+I have four jobs in one.
 The other really big part of my job is that I am also the liaison for the state for different educational resources.
 So, I go out to, like, next week, I’m going to Orangeburg County, I’m talking to every single principal in Orangeburg County.
-And I’m not only telling them what we offer, but I’m also asking them, What do you need us to do?
+And I’m not only telling them what we offer, but I’m also asking them, what do you need us to do?
 What do we have to do here?
 It’s my job to go to the state house and talk about funding there.
 It’s my job to work with different organizations that might have some funding issues or maybe new exhibitions we can bring in to meet different needs that folks aren’t meeting.
-I connect very closely with like, EdVenturer, who is across the parking lot from me.
+I connect very closely with EdVenturer, who is across the parking lot from me.
 And they’re the Children’s Museum over here.
 They do have an EdVenture over in Myrtle Beach as well.
-But, it’s my job to connect with EdVenture and the Museum of Art, and the Zoo and the Children’s Museum of the Lowcountry over in Myrtle, um, the sandbox Children’s Museum.
+But it’s my job to connect with EdVenture and the Museum of Art, and the Zoo and the Children’s Museum of the Lowcountry over in Myrtle, the Sandbox Children’s Museum.
 So, it’s my job to connect with other museums and other non-formal education institutions around the state and around the country.
-So, I do work around the country and internationally.
-I do have a site in Spain that I work with, and it’s my job to work with everyone and kind of see how are we connecting?
-What are you doing, so that we’re not duplicating it?
+I do work around the country and internationally.
+I have a site in Spain that I work with, and it’s my job to work with everyone and kind of see how are we connecting?
+What are they doing, so that we’re not duplicating it?
 And how are we celebrating and promoting everybody?
-Yeah.

 Amazing, sounds so exciting.
 So, where are you currently working from?
 You mainly work in the museum?